How To Clean A Smelly Washer (And Keep It Smelling Fresh)

 Front Load vs Top Load

 The first thing to consider when planning how to clean a smelly washer is whether you have a top-load or front load washer.
 Although front-loader washers are superior in virtually every category from cleaning quality to efficiency, they are far more susceptible to getting smelly and mildewy over time if not properly cleaned.
-We even listed it in the cons section of our front load vs. top load washers comparison piece.

 A similar effect happens to the rubber door gasket that prevents water from leaking.
 These gaskets become traps for dirt, soap scum, and other bits, adding another place for foul smells to take hold.